Contact Us

 Transportation

-Third-party logistics will make sure your freight is able to be moved, first and foremost.
-Many have the four major forms of transport — truck, train, boat, plane — on offer.
-In these cases, 3PLs either own the assets themselves or form strategic partnerships directly with the operators and work with them to book loads.
+Third-party logistics will make sure your freight stays on the move.
+Many offer the four major forms of transport.
+A 3PL can either own the assets themselves or form strategic partnerships directly with the operators and work with them to book loads.

 Neither is necessarily better than the other, but they’re two different ways that a 3PL will make sure they’ve got capacity to have your order able to be moved.
-Furthering the viability of partnering with a 3PL, the company should also be able to give you sound advice on what the best mode of transportation is for your individual scenario.
+Viable 3PLs should also be able to give you sound advice on what the best mode of transportation is for your individual scenario.

-So no matter how you want or need your freight moved, your 3PL should provide the benefit of giving you lots of options to accomplish this.
+So no matter how you want or need your freight moved, your 3PL should provide the benefit of giving you various options.

 Warehousing

-As a fast-paced business, there might be times when you deem it a good idea to have your goods stored either short- or long-term based on your unique needs.
-Well, a 3PL can certainly help with that.
-Whether it’s a few months in the lead-up to the holiday season or as part of a years-long plan, they’ve likely got you covered.
-Just as likely, the provider will have warehouses in desirable locations across the United States to allow storage and transportation hubs.
+Since timing doesn’t always work out, it may be necessary to store your cargo temporarily.
+A 3PL can certainly help with that.
+Whether it’s a few months in the lead-up to the holiday season or as part of a years-long plan, they’ve got you covered.
+The provider will have warehouses in desirable locations across the United States to allow storage and transportation hubs.

-While your freight resides in the warehouse, it will be protected and eligible for additional services such as order fulfillment, pick and pack, kitting and even reverse logistics (aka product returns).
-Without utilizing a warehouse in some regard, you won’t have access to any of these services, should you ever find yourself needing them.
+While your freight is in storage, it will be protected and eligible for additional services such as order fulfillment, pick and pack, kitting and even reverse logistics (aka product returns).
+Without using a warehouse in some regard, you won’t have access to any of these services.

 Cross Docking

-This is a form of transload where a truck reaches a distribution center, is unloaded and usually moved to the other side of a giant warehouse where it leaves on a different, outbound truck to continue the rest of the journey.
-Sometimes this type of freight movement is necessary to actually get freight moved all the way through the supply chain.
+With this form of transload, a truck reaches a distribution center, unloads, and the cargo is placed on an outbound truck to continue the rest of the journey.
+Sometimes this type of freight movement is necessary to get all the way through the supply chain.

-Like some of the other benefits, this might not be something at the start that you feel like you inherently need.
-However, having the option can end up being an integral part of facilitating the movement of your freight or just helping maintain flexibility should it be an attractive alternative.
+Like other benefits, this might not be something you feel like you initially need.
+However, having the option can be an integral part of moving your freight or just helping maintain flexibility should it be an attractive alternative.

 Welcomed Assistance

 A 3PL company can help with all kinds of things: clearing customs, filling out the appropriate paperwork completely and accurately, knowing the rules and regulations for importing any commodity, and more.
-Those aspects can all be a part of your overall strategy both domestically and internationally.
+Those can all be a part of your strategy, both domestically and internationally.

 Even if you don’t automatically need to lean on your 3PL for any or all of these sorts of things, it’s certainly nice to know you have it available at any point along the road.